Skip to main content

 The Basic Vocabulary of Geophysics

-Here you’ll find a simple glossary of technical terms used in our web content – the glossary provides easy-to-understand definitions for the main scientific terms used on this website in the risk assessment domain.
-Please use this as a mini dictionary for words often used in the world of hydrologists and geophysicists.
-At TEMcompany the goal is that our specialized expertise, can be your go-to trusted advisor in the geophysical and TEM method jungle.
+Here is a simple geophysical glossary of technical terms that we use on our website.
+It provides easy-to-understand definitions of the leading scientific terms you will see mentioned.
+Please use this page as a mini dictionary for words that are often used in the world of hydrologists and geophysicists.

 Artificial Recharge:

-Across the world, groundwater levels are reducing.
+Groundwater levels are reducing worldwide.
 Artificial recharge is a groundwater management technique used to replenish or recharge aquifers with water in a deliberate and controlled manner.
-This process involves the human intervention of adding water to underground aquifers, typically through various methods, to increase groundwater levels or maintain the quality and quantity of groundwater resources.
+This process involves human intervention, such as adding water to underground aquifers through various methods to increase groundwater levels or maintain the quality and quantity of groundwater resources.

 Aquifer:

-When a water-bearing rock readily transmits water to wells and springs, it is called an aquifer – an underground layer of water-bearing, permeable rock, rock fractures, or in consolidated materials an aquifer is a body of porous rock or sediment saturated with groundwater.
+When a water-bearing rock readily transmits water to wells and springs, it is called an aquifer – an underground layer of water-bearing, permeable rock, rock fractures, or consolidated materials.
+An aquifer is a body of porous rock or sediment saturated with groundwater.
 Groundwater enters an aquifer as precipitation seeps through the soil.
 It can move through the aquifer and resurface through springs and wells.
-An aquifer acts as a groundwater reservoir when the underlying rock is impermeable and are in the “saturated zone” of the Earth’s crust, where all available spaces are filled with water.
-A serious environmental problem arises when the aquifer is contaminated by the seepage of sewage or toxins from waste dumps.
-If the groundwater in coastal areas is over-exploited, salt water can seep into the aquifer.
+An aquifer acts as a groundwater reservoir when the underlying rock is impermeable and is in the “saturated zone” of the Earth’s crust, where credible spaces are filled with water.
+A serious environmental problem arises when the aquifer is contaminated by sewage seepage or toxins from waste dumps.
+Saltwater can seep into the aquifer if the groundwater in coastal areas is over-exploited.

 Aquifer Storage and Recovery:

-For hundreds of years, the technique of aquifer storage and recovery has been used for water resource management.
-It is known as an active method for storing water underground during wet periods and for its recovery when needed, usually dry periods.
+Aquifer storage and recovery have been used for water resource management for hundreds of years.
+It is an active method for storing water underground during wet periods and recovering when needed, usually during dry periods.
 The technique is being further developed and refined as demand for fresh water threatens to exceed supply in many other parts of the world.
-With natural stores in the ground that can be positioned up to hundreds of meters depth, depending on the type of subsoil, these systems, the naturally occurring groundwater and sediment at these depths are used as storage and heat transfer medium.
+Natural stores in the ground can be positioned up to hundreds of meters deep, depending on the type of subsoil; these systems, the naturally occurring groundwater and sediment at these depths are used as storage and heat transfer mediums.

 Aquifer Vulnerability:

-All over the world groundwater vulnerability maps are still undergoing development or are rarely attempted, even though aquifer vulnerability methods are well tested.
-Aquifer vulnerability is not an absolute characteristic but indicating where contamination probably will impact water quality and is a method to predict the risk associated with such an aquifer and the capacity of the overlying beds serving as a filter of contaminants released from the surface.
+Groundwater vulnerability maps are still being developed or are rarely attempted worldwide, even though aquifer vulnerability methods are well-tested.
+Aquifer vulnerability is not an absolute characteristic but indicates where contamination will probably impact water quality.
+It is a method to predict the risk associated with such an aquifer and the overlying beds’ capacity to filter contaminants released from the surface.

 Bedrock:

-Beneath the surface materials gravel, and soil, the bedrock is found, which is a designation that covers for example limestone, sandstone, and granite that can extend hundreds of meters below the surface of the Earth, toward the base of Earth’s crust.
-Bedrock is solid and tightly bound consolidated rock, and by determining the specific type of bedrock the natural history of the region can be described and mapped out.
+Beneath the surface materials, gravel and soil, bedrock is found.
+Bedrock is a designation that covers, for example, limestone, sandstone, and granite that can extend hundreds of meters below the surface of the Earth toward the base of the Earth’s crust.
+BedroCrust is a solid and tightly bound consolidated rock, and by determining the specific type of bedrock, the region’s natural history can be described and mapped out.

 Depth of Investigation:

 The depth of investigation is a critical parameter in subsurface studies, helping to determine the suitability of various methods for specific applications.
-It informs decisions related to site characterization, groundwater assessment, resource exploration, and environmental remediation, ensuring that investigations are conducted effectively and yield meaningful results at the desired depths.
+It informs decisions on site characterization, groundwater assessment, resource exploration, and environmental remediation, ensuring that investigations are conducted effectively and yield meaningful results at the desired depths.

 EM:

 This is the phenomenon of the interaction of electric currents or fields and magnetic fields the interaction of electric and magnetic fields, and it encompasses a wide range of phenomena and applications in physics, engineering, and technology.
-Electromagnetic waves are a fundamental aspect of this field and include phenomena like electricity, magnetism, and electromagnetic radiation.
+Electromagnetic waves are a fundamental aspect of this field, including phenomena like electricity, magnetism, and electromagnetic radiation.

 Hydrogeologic Models:

-Hydrogeologic models play a critical role in managing groundwater resources, evaluating the potential impact of land use changes, designing well fields, and assessing the environmental impact of groundwater contamination.
-They provide valuable insights into subsurface water systems and help guide decision-making in water resource management and environmental protection.
+Hydrogeologic models play a critical role in managing groundwater resources, evaluating the potential impact of land use changes, designing healthy fields, and assessing the environmental effects of groundwater contamination.
+They provide valuable insights into subsurface water systems and help guide water resource management and ecological protection decision-making.
 These models are used to simulate and analyze the movement of groundwater, the distribution of subsurface water, and the interaction between groundwater and surface water.
-They are essential tools in hydrogeology, environmental science, and water resource management.
+They are essential hydrogeology, environmental science, and water resource management tools.

 Groundwater:

-One of the Earth’s most important natural resources is groundwater, and our groundwater plays a vital role in supporting ecosystems, providing drinking water, and sustaining various human activities, including agriculture and industry.
-Sustainable practices, aquifer protection, and water quality monitoring are essential components of effective groundwater resource management.
+One of the Earth’s most critical natural resources is groundwater, vital in supporting ecosystems, providing drinking water, and sustaining various human activities, including agriculture and industry.
+Sustainable practices, aquifer protection, and water quality monitoring are essential for effective groundwater resource management.

 Geological Mapping:

-There are various methods used in the geoscience landscape.
-Geological mapping is a fundamental method used by geologists and earth scientists to visually represent the distribution, nature, and relationships of geological features and rock formations on the Earth’s surface and in subsurface regions.
+Various methods are used in the geoscience landscape.
+Geological mapping is a fundamental method geologists and earth scientists use to visually represent the distribution, nature, and relationships of geological features and rock formations on the Earth’s surface and in subsurface regions.
 This mapping process involves fieldwork, data collection, and the creation of geological maps.

 Near-Surface Mapping:

-One of the crucial fields of our work at TEMcompany and in the geological and geotechnical field is to create images of the underground surface down to a few hundred of meters using new surface imaging tools.
-Near-surface mapping refers to the process of studying and mapping geological features, subsurface structures, and other phenomena in the Earth’s uppermost layers.
-This type of mapping is essential for various applications, including environmental studies, civil engineering projects, geotechnical investigations, and resource exploration.
+One crucial aspect of our work at TEMcompany and in the geological and geotechnical fields is creating images of the underground surface down to a few hundred meters using new surface imaging tools.
+Near-surface mapping involves studying and mapping geological features, subsurface structures, and other phenomena in the Earth’s uppermost layers.
+This mapping type is essential for various applications, including environmental studies, civil engineering projects, geotechnical investigations, and resource exploration.

 Resistivity:

-Many of these technical terms covers different concepts, such as resistivity that is also known as electrical resistivity tomography (ERT).
+Many of these technical terms cover concepts such as resistivity, also known as electrical resistivity tomography (ERT).
 This is a geophysical method used to investigate the subsurface properties of the Earth by measuring the electrical resistivity of geological materials.
-Resistivity geophysics is a versatile and non-invasive technique that provides valuable subsurface information for various applications.
+Resistivity geophysics is a versatile and noninvasive technique that provides valuable subsurface information for various applications.
 It is often used in combination with other geophysical methods to gain a comprehensive understanding of subsurface conditions.

 Shallow Subsurface:

-The Earth is composed of several distinct layers, each with its own unique properties, composition, and characteristics.
-The shallow subsurface refers to the uppermost layers of the Crust, extending from the surface down to a relatively limited depth.
+The Earth has several distinct layers, each with unique properties, composition, and characteristics.
+The shallow subsurface refers to the uppermost layers of the crust, which extend from the surface down to a relatively limited depth.
 This depth range can vary but typically encompasses the top few meters to several tens of meters below the ground surface.
 The shallow subsurface is a crucial geological zone with various characteristics and importance, and it plays a significant role in a wide range of environmental, geological, and engineering applications.

 Subsurface Geology:

-There are various branches of geoscience, and the one focusing on studying of the geological features, materials, and structures beneath the Earth’s surface is subsurface geology.
+There are various branches of geoscience, and subsurface geology focuses on studying the geological features, materials, and structures beneath the Earth’s surface.
 It involves investigating the composition, properties, and history of rocks, sediments, and other subsurface materials and understanding the processes that have shaped the Earth’s subsurface over geological time scales.
 Subsurface geology is essential for various applications, including resource exploration, environmental assessment, civil engineering, and understanding the Earth’s geological history.

 Subsurface Imaging: